 - Work must be a meaningful experience – I don’t care who you are, what you do, or what you say, people NEED to have a meaningful experience in work.
 Tell me you aren’t totally degraded, humiliated, and upset when you bust your butt doing XYZ project only to have it thrown out by your boss, even if they appreciated the effort?
 It’s devastating!
 Especially as a 22 year old fresh out of college… anyways, while the book shared many professional examples, Ariely also shares a science experience where animals prefer to “earn” their treats far more than having a bowl of free food handed to them.
 Coincidence?
 I think not… for more info, look up Glen Jensen and his magical, lever-pressing rats.

 - Adaptation – We are overly dramatic creatures when it comes to adaptation.
 Physically, it is truly incredible what the human body can be trained and tuned to do (read: Ironman).
-However, we tend to think that we will be happier than we actually are when we receive new toys (car, boat, camera, bikes) but we also overreact and think that our world’s coming to an end when something “disastrous” occurs.
-Not to say that we don’t experience great and horrible things, but we often don’t credit time enough with its adaptive capacity.
-Just give it some time for the adjustment!
+However, we tend to think that we will be happier if we get new toys (car, boat, camera, bikes) even though not much will change.
+Often, we just don’t credit time enough with its adaptive capacity.
+Just play the patient game while waiting for the adjustment!
 The good slowly wears off just like the bad.
 That being said, it’s better to spread out the “good experiences” in little increments so that you are always dwelling on them.
 Then again, it’s best to get through all of the bad stuff as quickly as possible.
 Just pile it on PLEASE!

 - Inject serendipity and unpredictability into our lives – I know a lot of boring people.
 Tons.
 Frankly, they’re NOT FUN TO BE AROUND!
 The people who are fun, courageous, and exciting are the ones who are unpredictable and who go on adventures simply seeking something new and accidentally fantastic.
 It’s great to be creatures of habit and play by the book, but the other side of the coin is sorely needed too.
 Be unexpected!